Bone Marrow Transplantation and Peripheral Blood Stem Cell Transplantation

 - A “tandem transplant” involves two sequential courses of high-dose chemotherapy and stem cell transplant.

-- The National Marrow Donor Program® maintains an international registry of volunteer stem cell donors.
+- The National Marrow Donor Program® operates Be The Match®, which provides patient support and maintains an international registry of volunteer stem cell donors.

 What are bone marrow and hematopoietic stem cells?